 - Mobile Apps have navigation features whereas Websites do not have such a feature.

-- Mobile Apps help in retaining the customer for longer time and can provoke the customers to its businesses by sending push notifications to the customer whereas Websites have less familiarity in these type of features.
+- Mobile Apps help in retaining the customer for a longer time and can provoke the customers to its businesses by sending push notifications to the customer whereas Websites have less familiarity in these types of features.

 Mobile Apps vs Websites Comparison Table

 Below is the topmost comparison among Mobile Apps vs Websites: